We assure you: the words “Barefoot Shoe”, taken together, are not nonsense. This is a real thing, and worthy of taking a look.

 4. New Balance Minimus 20v7 Trainer

+Barefoot shoes excel in areas other than running, and the right pair can be a versatile addition to your fitness wardrobe.
 The New Balance Minimus 20v7 Trainer features a knit yarn material that offers both protection and breathability.
 This shoe provides excellent support during weightlifting and strength training without constricting your foot during sprints and agility work.

 The nylon-infused yarn keeps your foot from sliding around.
 You’ll feel the stabilization, even when moving laterally.
 Additionally, the shoe collar is made of foam to adjust to the shape of your heel and prevent slipping.